ian-small/Emma/README.md

 Optional Arguments:

---transl_table NCBI translation table; 2 for vertebrates (the default), 5 for invertebrates
+--invertebrates (flag) NCBI translation table  for invertebrates instead of vertebrates (the default)

 --rotate rotate genome and annotations to start with this feature